syncfusion-content/maui-docs/MAUI/Pyramid-Charts/DataLabels.md

 ## Enable Data Label

-To define the data label in the chart, set the [ShowDataLabels]() property to true.The default value of [ShowDataLabels]() property is false.
+To define the data label in the chart, set the [ShowDataLabels]() property to true.
+The default value of [ShowDataLabels]() property is false.

 {% tabs %}